rustviz/rustviz/README.md

 RustViz is a project of the [Future of Programming Lab](http://fplab.mplse.org/) at the University of Michigan.

+*For people who wants to contribute this project, refer to readme in /src*

 ## What does it look like?

 *RustViz* generates [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) files with graphical indicators that integrate with [mdbook](https://github.com/rust-lang/mdBook) to render interactive visualizations of ownership and borrowing related events in a Rust program.
 Here's a sample view of what a visualization can look like: